febrianrachmadi/dep-gan-im/README.md

-# Disease Evolution Predictor GAN (DEP-GAN) using Irregulairty Map (IM)
+# Disease Evolution Predictor GAN (DEP-GAN) and U-ResNet (DEP-UResNet)
-This is provisional code of DEP-GAN using IM.
+This is provisional code of DEP-GAN and DEP-UResNet.
 All codes will be updated regularly.
-It is expected to publish the final version of the code before MICCAI 2019.
+It is expected to publish the final version of the code before March 2020.

 Quick explanation of DEP-GAN can be found in "About DEP-GAN" section.
-Whereas, full explanation of DEP-GAN can be read in our the pre-print version of our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[PDF]](https://doi.org/10.1101/662692).
+Whereas, full explanation of DEP-GAN can be read in:
+ - our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[full-paper]](https://doi.org/10.1007/978-3-030-32248-9_17) [[pre-print]](https://doi.org/10.1101/662692), or
+ - manuscript titled **Automatic Spatial Estimation of White Matter Hyperintensities Evolution in Brain MRI using Disease Evolution Predictor Deep Neural Networks** [[pre-print]](https://doi.org/10.1101/738641).

 This code/publication is part of [our research projects](https://febrianrachmadi.github.io/projects/):
  - Disease Evolution Predictor Deep Neural Networks
  - Characterisation of WMH in Brain MRI using Irregularity Map

 ## News/Update
+ - 07/01/2020: Added the final code of DEP-GAN and its example of trained weights.
  - 13/06/2019: Example of setting files are now online!
  - 12/06/2019: Provisional codes of DEP-GAN are now online!